Jillium/team-profile-generator/README.md

   Clone the repo.
 Make sure to download the npm package inquirer.
 You can use the command npm i inquirer.
 The program is run with node by using the command node index.js

   ### What will the app be used for?
   You can use this application in an employment setting to generate team profile.
 There are email links, office numbers and github links provided after generating the profile.
+A sample team profile can be found in the demo file.
+It is titled htmldemo.html.

   ### How can you contribute?
   Fork your own copy and have fun!